-Now that December has rolled around, it's a great time to look at the numbers for the year.
+It's a great time to look at the numbers for the past year.

-The top 5 neighborhoods probably won't be a major surprise as the top 5 have not shifted much in the past few years.
+The top 5 neighborhoods probably won't be a major surprise as historically they are usually listed in the topmost expensive neighborhoods in Brooklyn in recent years.

 To put things in perspective, let's look at a snapshot of the rental price averages by the number of bedrooms per apartment.

-This makes the average rent in Brooklyn among all these bedroom types $2,848 per month and the required annual salary to be $113,920.
+This makes the average rent in Brooklyn among all these bedroom types $2,801 per month, which is a $200 drop in the average rental price, and the required annual salary be $112,040.

 Top 5 Brooklyn Neighborhoods with Priciest Rent

-We're counting down to the highest-priced area on the borough and taking a look at what it costs to live there.
+We're counting down to the highest-priced area in the borough and taking a look at what it costs to live there.

 PropertyNest took the average of all one, two, and three-bedroom rentals to extract our top 5 list.

 Most of the neighborhoods in the top five actually became more expensive as opposed to most other neighborhoods in Brooklyn seeing a decline in their prices.

 We're also listing the estimated annual income needed to rent a one-bedroom according to the average in the neighborhood using our affordability calculator.